 Sebbin: CE approved.
 Choice between microtextured and smooth.
 A smaller company but established for many years in France and recently made available in the UK.

 Polytech: Standard implants as well as micro polyurethane (MPU) coated: CE approved.
 The MPU coating sticks firmly where it is placed.
 Some evidence of a lower capsular contraction rate, but needs careful consideration when using as pros and cons.
 Rare risk of BIA-ALCL thought to be higher.

 What is the Implant Guarantee?

-Whichever manufacture you choose, you will find there is a broadly similar manufacturer’s guarantee.
+Whichever manufacturer you choose, you will find there is a broadly similar manufacturer’s guarantee.
 This may state ‘a lifetime guarantee against implant rupture’ – this does not mean the implant will not rupture!
-It also does not mean the manufacturer will pay for your surgery if they rupture, as they will not!
+It also does not mean the manufacturer will pay for your surgery if they do rupture, as they will not!
 The guarantee should be caefully read as it relates to each manufacturer to understand it.
 The manufacturer’s implant warranty for the main implants used in the UK, usually means that in the event that your implant ruptures the manufacturer will provide you with a replacement ‘implant’- the cost of purchasing that implant might then be deducted from the cost the hospital charges you for the operation.
 It is a small saving.
 Some manufacturers also reimburse around €1000 towards the cost of the surgery if the rupture has occurred within the first 10-years.
 Hospitals such as the Nuffield Health Leeds also offer a more robust ‘patient promise’ on aftercare, but even then surgical costs are met by the patient.
-Fixed price packages for surgery at the Nuffiled Health Leeds provide a very comprehensive package so that if you have any significant complications within a year of surgery you do not have to pay for outpatient reviews or further surgery.
+Fixed price packages for surgery at the Nuffiled Health Leeds provide a very comprehensive package so that if you have any significant complications within a year of surgery you do not have to pay for outpatient reviews or further surgery during that year.